 The issue or guaranteeing of any such debt instruments may reduce the amount recoverable by Holders upon the Issuer's insolvency.
-If the Issuer's financial condition were to deteriorate, the Holders could suffer direct and materially adverse consequences, including cancellation of distributions and reduction of the principal amount of the Notes and, if the Issuer were liquidated, the Holders could suffer loss of their entire investment.
+If the Issuer's financial condition were to deteriorate, the Holders could suffer direct and materially adverse consequences, including cancellation of distributions and reduction of the principal amount of the Notes and, if the Issuer were liquidated, the Holders could suffer loss of their entire investment (total loss).

-In addition, the Issuer is not prohibited from issuing or guaranteeing other instruments that share in, or are depending upon, Distributable Items, thereby reducing the amount available for distributions under the Notes.
-This could result in distributions on the Notes being reduced or cancelled at all.
+In addition, the Issuer is not prohibited from issuing or guaranteeing other instruments that share in, or which depend upon, Distributable Items, thereby reducing the amount available for distributions under the Notes.
+This could result in distributions on the Notes being either reduced or even cancelled entirely.

-The Issuer may, in its full discretion cancel payments of distributions on the Notes and may, in certain circumstances (including insufficient or no Distributable Items, order from Competent Authority or non-compliance with Maximum Distributable Amount), be required to cancel such payments.
+The Issuer may, in its full discretion, cancel payments of distributions on the Notes and may, in certain circumstances (including insufficient or no Distributable Items, order from any relevant authority or non-compliance with Maximum Distributable Amount), be required to cancel such payments.
 The cancellation of distribution payments will be definitive and non-cumulative.

-The Issuer, at its full discretion, may, at all times cancel (in whole or in part) any payment of distributions on the Notes scheduled to be paid on any distribution payment date for an unlimited period and on a non-cumulative basis.
+The Issuer, at its full discretion, may at all times cancel (in whole or in part) any payment of distributions on the Notes scheduled to be paid on any distribution payment date for an unlimited period and on a non-cumulative basis.
 The Issuer may use such cancelled distribution payments without restrictions to meet its obligations as they fall due.
+The Issuer might also be required by any relevant authority responsible for the Issuer and/or Erste Group, such as the Competent Authority and/or the SRB respectively the FMA (each in its capacity as resolution authority, the "Resolution Authority"), to cancel the relevant distribution payment scheduled to be paid in whole or in part.

-Without prejudice to such full discretion of the Issuer, any payment of distributions on the Notes scheduled to be paid on any Distribution Payment Date shall be cancelled, in whole or in part, if and to the extent:
+Without prejudice to such full discretion of the Issuer, any payment of distributions on the Notes scheduled to be paid on any Distribution Payment Date shall be cancelled mandatorily and automatically, in whole or in part, if and to the extent:

-- (i) the distribution payment scheduled to be paid together with any Additional Amounts thereon and any further Relevant Distributions would exceed the available Distributable Items, provided that, for such purpose, the available Distributable Items shall be increased by an amount equal to what has been accounted for as expenses for payments of interest, dividends or distributions on Tier 1 Instruments (including payments of distributions together with any Additional Amounts thereon on the Notes) in the calculation of the profit (Gewinn) on which the available Distributable Items are based; or - (ii) the Competent Authority orders the relevant distribution payment scheduled to be paid to be cancelled in whole or in part; or - (iii) on the relevant Distribution Payment Date such distribution payment aggregated with any other distributions of the kind referred to in § 24(2) BWG (implementing Article 141(2) of the CRD IV in Austria) would not be in compliance with the restrictions relating to the Maximum Distributable Amount.
+- (i) the amount of such distribution payment scheduled to be paid together with any Additional Amounts thereon and any further Relevant Distributions would exceed the amount of the available Distributable Items, provided that, for such purpose, the available Distributable Items shall be increased by an amount equal to what has been accounted for as expenses for payments of interest, dividends or distributions on Tier 1 Instruments (including payments of distributions together with any Additional Amounts thereon on the Notes) in the calculation of the profit (Gewinn) on which the available Distributable Items are based; or - (ii) the Competent Authority and/or the Resolution Authority orders the relevant distribution payment scheduled to be paid to be cancelled in whole or in part; or

+(iii) on the relevant Distribution Payment Date the amount of such distribution payment aggregated with other Relevant Distributions and any other relevant distributions of the kind referred to in § 24(2) BWG (implementing Article 141(2) CRD IV in Austria) would not be in compliance with the restrictions relating to the Maximum Distributable Amount.

 Any distribution payment so cancelled will not accumulate or compound and all rights and claims in respect of such amounts will be fully and irrevocably forfeited and no payments will be made nor shall any Holder be entitled to any payment or indemnity in respect thereof.
-Any such cancellation of distributions does not constitute an event of default of the Issuer and imposes no restrictions on the Issuer.
+Any such cancellation of distributions will not constitute an event of default of the Issuer and imposes no restrictions on the Issuer.